Josh Williams (soccer): Return to Columbus

-On December 22, 2016, Williams was selected by his former club, Columbus Crew SC, with the third pick of Stage 2 of the 2016 MLS Re-Entry Draft.
+On December 22, 2016, Williams was selected by his former club, Columbus Crew with the third pick of Stage 2 of the 2016 MLS Re-Entry Draft.
 He officially re-signed for the club on January 5, 2017; per club policy, terms of the contract were not disclosed.

-Prior to the season, Williams was named as part of the leadership council for Crew SC, alongside Federico Higuaín, Ethan Finlay, Justin Meram, and Jonathan Mensah.
+Prior to the season, Williams was named as part of the leadership council for the Crew, alongside Federico Higuaín, Ethan Finlay, Justin Meram, and Jonathan Mensah.
 The five collectively served as vice-captains behind captain Wil Trapp.
 Although Williams was named as part of the council, he had to wait to make his season debut, starting on March 18 away to D.C.
 United and helping keep a clean sheet in a 2–0 victory.
 Williams played sporadically through the front half of the season, but jumped into the starting lineup after the sale of Nicolai Næss to Heerenveen, going on to start 16 of the last 17 games on the season.
 Late in the year, Williams found his scoring touch, pounding in headers in three of the club's last four games of the regular season.
 On September 23, Williams scored the winning goal in a 3–2 victory over New York Red Bulls, his first goal since 2013.
 He then scored his second game-winning goal in as many games on September 30, as part of a 2–0 takedown of D.C.
 United, and closed the regular season with the match-tying goal in a 2–2 draw with his former club, New York City FC.
-In the MLS Cup Playoffs, Williams started all five of Crew SC's matches, including facing both of his former clubs in the conference semifinals and finals.
+In the MLS Cup Playoffs, Williams started all five of the Crew's matches, including facing both of his former clubs in the conference semifinals and finals.
 He finished the season having made 28 appearances across all competitions, and tied his career high with three goals.
-On December 1, Williams had his contract option exercised by Crew SC, ensuring his return to the club in 2018.
+On December 1, Williams had his contract option exercised by Columbus, ensuring his return to the club in 2018.